Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Academy.md

 ## Academy Properties

 ![Academy Inspector](images/academy.png)
+* `Training Hub` - Gathers the brains that will communicate with the external process.
+Any brain added to the Training Hub will be visible from the external process.
+In addition, if the checkbox `Train` is checked, the brain will be controllable from the external process and will thus be trainable.
 * `Max Steps` - Total number of steps per-episode. `0` corresponds to episodes without a maximum number of steps.
 Once the step counter reaches maximum, the environment will reset.